marketingincolor/EGW-WPtheme/wp-content/plugins/threewp-broadcast/readme.txt

 Below is a list of plugins that just will not work properly with Broadcast and / or it's addons:

-* Post Type Switcher and Woocommerce variations.
-All images and variations are given the same post type as the product itself, so images and variations are treated as products.
+* Post Type Switcher.
+All images (and indeed WooCommerce variations) are given the same post type as the product itself, so images and variations are treated as products.

 = Orphans? =